dhoyle/splicedocs-jekyll/pages/Tutorials/Security/Authentication.md

 ### Switching to Native Authentication

-If you are switching your authentication from to `Native` authentication from another mechanism (including `NONE`), there's one additional step you need to take: you must re-initialize the credentials database (`SYSUSERS` table), by adding the following property setting to your
+If you are switching your authentication from to `NATIVE` authentication from another mechanism (including `NONE`), there's one additional step you need to take: you must re-initialize the credentials database (`SYSUSERS` table), by adding the following property setting to your